Trans-Siberian Tour – The Epic Adventure

 Train to Irkutsk | Irkutsk arrival

-Morning transfer and departure on train #69 around 7:47.
+Morning transfer and departure on train #69 a little after 7am.
 Enjoy the view as you travel via the southern shore of Lake Baikal.

 Irkutsk is an important staging post on the Trans-Siberian Railway and during the walking tour you will see how the railway influenced and developed this city.
 Irkutsk has an old center very easy to navigate on foot with lovely Siberian wooden architecture and an amazing history of fires and rebuilding.
 (B)